mimblewimble/grin/doc/merkle.md

 4. Efficient tree storage even with missing data, even with millions of entries.
 5. If a node commits to NULL, it has no unspent children and its data should eventually be able to be dropped forever.
-6. Support serializating and efficient merging of pruned trees from partial archival nodes.
+6. Support for serialization and efficient merging of pruned trees from partial archival nodes.

 ### Output witnesses